WSUReuther/SuperManual/docs/04_digitization.md

     - 300 or 400 dpi is sufficent
     - scan to color unless otherwise specified
     - Try to maintain one pdf per one folder ratio
-    - When folder contains an excessive number of scans, then split PDF into multiple obects while attempting to maintain natural divisions found in source materials
+    - When folder contains an excessive number of scans, then split PDF into multiple obects while attempting to maintain natural divisions found in source material
 2. Scan to TIFF for preservation purposes, i.e. material is in poor conditions, to create a primary or "master" copy, as a part of a project specification
     - 600 dpi is typical
     - scan to grayscale or color -- 8 and 16 bit is typically sufficent (higher bit depths ought to be reserved for still images, photo negatives, slides, etc.)